-- 12. Describe polices or procedures how the project applicant: - a.
-Ensured DV survivors experiencing homelessness were assisted to quickly move into safe affordable housing;
+12. Describe polices or procedures how the project applicant:

+a.
+Ensured DV survivors experiencing homelessness were assisted to quickly move into safe, affordable housing;

-Survivors determine the extent and type of services they engage in, and our trauma-informed advocates build relationships with survivors to make them feel comfortable and safe receiving services.
-Survivors with immediate need can enter our emergency shelter for 28-60 days and begin the search for permanent housing.
-If they have not found housing by 60 days due to financial or other barriers, a referral to our transitional housing program can be made to address extenuating circumstances.
-Once a survivor overcomes these barriers and can independently move to and maintain housing without supportive services, they are voluntarily exited from the program.
+Survivors determine the extent and type of services that they engage in, and our trauma-informed advocates build relationships with survivors to make them feel comfortable and safe receiving services.
+Survivors with immediate need can enter our emergency shelter for 28 - 60 days where they can begin the process of searching for permanent housing with the support of a Housing Advocate.
+If they have not found housing by 60 days due to financial or other barriers, a referral to our transitional housing program can be made to address extenuating circumstances (if there is an opening).
+Once a survivor is able to overcome these barriers and to independently move to and maintain housing without supportive services, they are voluntarily exited from the program.
 Barriers or goals will be revised weekly with the support of an advocate; they can build a plan geared toward obtaining housing depending on their unique needs.
-A case management plan will be made to achieve g b.
+A case management plan will be made to achieve goals and to overcome barriers in order to secure permanent housing.
+Financial assistance bolsters housing services by providing funds for a down payment and/or first month's rent both to eligible community clients and those staying in our emergency shelters or transitional housing units.

+b.
 Prioritized survivors-you must address the process the project applicant used, e.g., Coordinated Entry, prioritization list, CoC's emergency transfer plan, etc.

-Those survivors who are homeless or at-risk of becoming homeless due to a recent (within the last six weeks) incident of IPV will be prioritized for the Housing First Program funded by this grant.
+Those survivors who are homeless or at-risk of becoming homeless due to a recent (within the last six weeks) incident of IPV will be prioritized for the Housing First Program.
 Calls to our crisis and information line will be prioritized based on a first come, first served basis (LA does not utilize a waitlist for housing assistance, only clinical therapy).
-LA will become a new participant within the SLO County Continuum of Care, which includes local homeless shelters, and homeless service providers.
-LA will partner with the Community Action Partnership of SLO County (CAPSLO) to participate in the local coordinated entry program; CAPSLO has dedicated a portion of their proposed CoC budget to fund a dedicated HMIS data tech to support LA staff in enrolling LA clients in coordinated entry.
+LA is a participant within the SLO County Continuum of Care, which includes local homeless shelters, and homeless service providers.
+LA partners with the Community Action Partnership of SLO County (CAPSLO) to participate in the local coordinated entry program; CAPSLO has dedicated a portion of their proposed CoC budget to fund a dedicated HMIS data tech to support LA staff in enrolling LA clients in coordinated entry.